Subscribe options

 Construction

 Construction of the ITER scientific installation began in 2010.
-At the heart of the facility, the Tokamak Complex is rising.
-(Photo: ITER Organization/EJF Riche, March 2023) (Click to view larger version...)
+In the centre of the platform, in the Tokamak Complex, the ITER machine is taking shape.
+(Photo: ITER Organization/EJF Riche, September 2023) (Click to view larger version...)

 Construction of the ITER scientific installation began in 2010.
-At the heart of the facility, the Tokamak Complex is rising.
-(Photo: ITER Organization/EJF Riche, March 2023)
+In the centre of the platform, in the Tokamak Complex, the ITER machine is taking shape.
+(Photo: ITER Organization/EJF Riche, September 2023)

 Thirty-nine buildings and technical areas house the ITER Tokamak and its plant systems.
 The heart of the facility—the Tokamak Building—is a seven-storey structure in reinforced concrete that sits 13 metres below the platform level and 60 metres above.
 Pre-assembly of Tokamak components takes place in the adjacent Assembly Hall.
 Other auxiliary buildings in the vicinity of the Tokamak Building include cooling towers, electrical installations, a control room, facilities for the management of waste, and the cryogenics plant that will provide liquid helium to cool the ITER magnets.